aphrc-dswb/dswb-open-science-capacity-wg/ways-of-working/dswb-meetings.md

 - **Coordinators meeting:** Biweekly at **16:00 WAT on Tuesdays**, dates announced by the APHRC team.
 - **Meetings for partners and the steering committee representatives:** Quarterly, dates announced by the APHRC team.
 - **Annual in-person meetings:** Annually, dates are announced by the APHRC team.
-- **External meetings:** We periodically host public webinars or events that are open to external participants.
-These usually take place on Working Group (WG) meeting days, and invitations are shared via our social media channels.
+- **External meetings:** While the meetings mentioned above are mostly internal, we also periodically host public webinars and events open to external participants.
+These typically take place on Working Group (WG) meeting days, with invitations shared via our social media channels.

 ## Important Considerations